airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 The Connector Acceptance Tests are a set of tests that run against all sources.
 These tests are run in the Airbyte CI to prevent regressions.
 They also can help you sanity check that your source works as expected.
 The following [article](../testing-connectors/connector-acceptance-tests-reference.md) explains Connector Acceptance Tests and how to run them.

-You can run the tests using `./gradlew :airbyte-integrations:connectors:source-<source-name>:integrationTest`.
-Make sure to run this command from the Airbyte repository root.
+You can run the tests using [`airbyte-ci`](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/pipelines/README.md):
+`airbyte-ci connectors --name source-<source-name> test --only-step=acceptance`

 :::info
 In some rare cases we make exceptions and allow a source to not need to pass all the standard tests.
 If for some reason you think your source cannot reasonably pass one of the tests cases, reach out to us on github or slack, and we can determine whether there's a change we can make so that the test will pass or if we should skip that test for your source.